Housing associations and heat network regulation

 Heat networks and the net zero target

 Heat networks are ‘heat source agnostic’ and therefore are relatively easy to decarbonise by changing the heating source (e.g. changing from gas to a heat pump).
 They also benefit from economies of scale and a greater variety of heat sources than traditional domestic heating, e.g. using waste heat or geothermal sources.
 The government hopes that heat networks will provide at least 20% of heat demand by 2050, and that this will be from decarbonised heat sources.
-To make this a reality, a new regulatory regime is necessary.
+To make this a reality, a new regulatory regime is being rolled out.

 There are several ways to keep up to date on heat network regulation: